 Below is the NICU level for Maryland hospitals.
-This may be a factor in determining where you should deliver, particularly if you have a high risk pregnancy.
+This may be a factor in determining where you should deliver, particularly if you have a high-risk pregnancy.

 The American Academy of Pediatrics (AAP) evaluates hospitals and ranks them by the complexity of care provided by their Neonatal Intensive Care units.
-The levels of care range from Level I to Level IV, which is the highest level of sophistication in treatment newborn critically-ill babies.
+The levels of care range from Level I to Level IV, which is the highest level of sophistication in the treatment of newborn critically-ill babies.
 Babies can be transferred from level to level depending on the amount of care they need.
 If they need more care and are less stable, they can get transferred to a higher level unit.
 Vice versa, a baby who is recovering can be transferred to a lower level unit if necessary.Level I

-Level I units provides the most basic neonatal care.
+Level I units provide the most basic neonatal care.
 It is primarily for newborns that had healthy births and are at low risk.
 They are able to resuscitate newborns who experience asphyxia.
 Level I units can also provide routine postnatal care for infants born at 35 to 37 weeks who are physiologically stable.
-In addition, level I units can also stabilize ill newborns or those born at a gestation period of less than 35 weeks until they are transferred to a higher level unit.
+In addition, level I units can also stabilize ill newborns or those born at a gestation period of fewer than 35 weeks until they are transferred to a higher level unit.

 Hospitals With Level I Units in MarylandLevel II

 Level II units the capability to care for infants who have issues that can be resolved fairly quickly.
-These units can accommodate infants who are at a moderate risk of developing serious complications related to being born premature, congenital illnesses, and mismanagement.
+These units can accommodate infants who are at moderate risk of developing serious complications related to being born premature, congenital illnesses, and mismanagement.
 They can accommodate preterm infants who were born weighing over 1,500 grams.
-These units can also treat infants who are at a moderate risk of complications that pertain to being born premature.
+These units can also treat infants who are at moderate risk of complications that pertain to being born prematurely.
 Level II units should generally be for infants born after 32 weeks of gestation and weigh more than 1,500 grams.
 Infants who were treated for serious illnesses at level III units can be transferred to a level II unit for recovery.

 Level II units can be divided into two categories, IIA and IIB.
 Level IIA units do not usually have the right equipment to administer assisted ventilation.
 However, they may provide this service temporarily, until the infant is transferred to a higher level unit.
 By contrast, Level IIB units may provide mechanical ventilation for no more than 24 hours.
 They can also provide continuous positive airway pressure.
-IIB units have equipment and facilities including a portable chest radiography and a blood gas laboratory.
+IIB units have equipment and facilities including portable chest radiography and a blood gas laboratory.
 Personnel such as physicians, nurses, respiratory therapists, radiology technicians, and laboratory technicians are always available to provide constant care and to deal with emergencies when they happen.